-The legal world really is starting to work differently.
-And while the path is uncertain, change is certainly creating opportunities for new career directions.
-For our “New Math, New Money” download, legal careers expert Wendy Werner asked a few smart people for their best advice in response to this question: “What’s the one thing a new lawyer should do right now to prepare for tomorrow’s law jobs?”
+While the path ahead is uncertain, change creates opportunities for innovation — including new careers.
+Legal careers expert Wendy Werner asked a few smart people for their best advice in response to this question: “What’s the one thing a new lawyer should do right now to prepare for tomorrow’s law jobs?”

 Passing the Bar Is the Starting Place, Not the Destination

 1. Be Fearless!
 While change is happening, the legal profession as a whole continues to place a high value on “prestige.”
 There are still those who will try to tell you that these newer options are geared toward those who could not secure the traditional “prestigious” jobs, rather than those who choose not to pursue those paths.
 Be confident in your own definition of “success” and the choices you make about how you want to live your life.
 If YOU believe you are successful, the rest of the world will, too!

 Kathleen Brady, career/life management coach, author and trainer, CareerPlanners.net and Kanarek and Brady.

 2. Develop a “T-shape” of Skills.
 While a lawyer needs deep legal knowledge and skill (the T’s vertical line), successful lawyers of the future will also need the ability to communicate and collaborate across multiple disciplines, such as business, analytics and technology (the T’s horizontal line).
 For example, the “legal knowledge engineer” identified by Richard Susskind and now employed in many legal service companies needs legal knowledge and research skills, but also must use technology to translate that knowledge into expert systems.
 The “T-shape” concept, often credited to IDEO, has become popular in other industries and is apt in law as well.

 R. Amani Smathers, Innovation Counsel, ReInvent Law Laboratory at Michigan State University College of Law.